What you need to know

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you’re shopping around for a home insurance policy and you know exactly what you want and need, it’s quick and easy to purchase cover online or over the phone.
-But if you’re unsure about what cover you need or you don’t understand all the technical insurance jargon, it might be worth getting help from an insurance broker.
+If you’re looking for a home insurance policy and you know exactly what you need, it’s quick and easy to purchase cover online.
+But if you’re unsure about what cover you need or you don’t quite understand all the jargon, it might be worth getting help from an insurance broker.

 Insurance brokers are insurance experts.
 It’s their job to provide insurance advice that’s in your best interest, allowing you to make an informed decision and find the policy that’s right for you.
 Brokers can work in one specialised insurance area or across a variety of different insurance types and they typically work independently of insurance companies.

-When you meet with a home insurance broker, he or she will sit down with you and help you identify the risks that are facing your home and contents to help you decide what you need to insure.
+When you meet with a home insurance broker, they'll help you identify the risks that are facing your home and contents to help you decide what you need to insure.
 The broker can help you choose from a selection of suitable policies to find one that matches your needs, as well as answer any questions you have along the way.

 You may want to consider using a home insurance broker if you are unsure about how to find the right home and contents insurance for your needs.
 Home and contents insurance can be quite complicated and the policies are often filled with a range of confusing terms.
 It can also be difficult to work out which risks you should be insured against and which policies match your requirements.

-If you need help making sense of the many different cover options available, enlisting the help of a home insurance broker is a good idea.
+If you need help making sense of the many different cover options available, enlisting the help of a home insurance broker could be a good idea.

-There are many advantages of using an insurance broker, including:
+There are a few pros and cons of using a home insurance broker, including: